.png)

 Meltemi in the Wider Italian Seafood Frame

 The serious end of Italian seafood cooking operates at a range of scales and price points.
 At the high end, kitchens like Dal Pescatore in Runate, Enoteca Pinchiorri in Florence, and Enrico Bartolini in Milan incorporate fish into menus that are priced and formatted as full destination experiences.
 At the other end, trattoria fish dishes are common but rarely constructed with the same intention.
 Meltemi operates in the territory between those poles: Michelin-recognised, mid-price, and specific enough in its seafood focus to function as a destination for that reason alone rather than as a default dinner option.
-For a reference point on what altitude-focused mountain cooking can do with similar ingredient-respect principles, Atelier Moessmer Norbert Niederkofler in Brunico and Osteria Francescana in Modena offer the starred comparison, though at a substantially different price level.
+For a reference point on what altitude-focused mountain cooking can do with similar ingredient-respect principles, Atelier Moessmer Norbert Niederkofler in Brunico and Osteria Francescana in Modena offer a comparison, though at a substantially different price level.

 Planning Your Visit